jakic12/ocala_finder/readme.md

 If the program finds the two circles, it will cache their positions in the file
 `<filename>_bestBoiPosition.txt`
 So the next time you will run the program, it will ignore the cached files.
-If you want to force the search to all files,
+If you want to force the search to all files, run:

-run
 ```
 rm *_bestBoiPosition.txt
 ```